Canada – from coast to coast – is a landmass that’s bursting with exotic places and incredible opportunities for the adventures of a lifetime.

 To name just a few of its many highlights, visitors to the park are treated to an avalanche of soaring peaks, rugged cliffs, unspoiled lakes, and impressive creeks.

 Long Beach, Tofino, British Colombia

-A town that has been awarded with the title of “the best surf town in North America,” Tofino is a picturesque place that has long attracted the attention of surfing fanatics, nature lovers and drifting souls alike.
+A town that has been awarded the title of “the best surf town in North America,” Tofino is a picturesque place that has long attracted the attention of surfing fanatics, nature lovers, and drifting souls alike.